Parental leave and allowance for BC Public Service employees

 Non-birthing parent

 If you are a non-birthing parent, you may take up to 63 consecutive weeks of parental leave, which must begin within 78 weeks of your child’s birth or adoption.
 This includes adoptive parents and same-sex partners.
+Please note that to be eligible for EI (and leave allowance), the time taken must be within specific periods starting the week of your child’s date of birth or the week your child is placed with you for the purpose of adoption.
+For standard parental, within 52 weeks (12 months) and for extended parental, within 78 weeks (18 months).

-First you (may) serve a two-week waiting period, then take 35 (standard) to 61 (extended) weeks parental leave.
+First you (may) serve a waiting period, then take 35 (standard) to 61 (extended) weeks parental leave.

 Both birthing and non-birthing parents may also be eligible for an additional 5 consecutive weeks of unpaid leave if the child has a physical, psychological, or emotional condition requiring extended care.